-Naracoorte South Primary consistently implements the Walker Learning approach in the junior primary years and is currently growing the approach across the middle and upper years.
+Naracoorte South Primary consistently implements the Walker Learning approach in the junior primary years.

 Walker Learning is an holistic teaching and learning pedagogy that is developmentally and culturally appropriate for children in their early childhood and primary years of education.
 Walker Learning emphasises the relationships between teacher and child and family.
 It aims to develop both skills for life and skills for curriculum in children.

-Tina Watson is an accredited Walker Learning Teacher and has a mentoring role across the school, supporting teachers to implement the approach and improve their pedagogy.
-Students from reception to year 2 engage in Investigations four mornings a week, which are active, hands-on experiences which provide the springboard for formal learning and explicit teaching for the rest of the day.
+Students in reception engage in investigation four mornings a week, which are active, hands-on experiences which provide the springboard for formal learning and explicit teaching for the rest of the day.
 Each day Investigations include three focus children and two teacher directed roles of photographer and reporter.